aryamaan-exe/aryamaan-exe/README.md

 I'm a sophomore studying Information Sciences + Data Science at the University of Illinois, Urbana-Champaign.
 I love learning about new C++ features and implementing them in code.

 I mainly code in C++, Python, and JavaScript.
-I can also code in Java, Dart (using Flutter), or any language best designed for the task.
 You can check out [my website](https://aryamaan.me/), although most portfolio links will redirect you to my GitHub.
 I'd love for you to drop any book recommendations in my reading list over there.

 I'm the incoming president of [SIGMobile](https://github.com/sigmobileUIUC/), the special interest group for mobile development at UIUC.
 We primarily use Flutter and React Native, but Swift resources are under construction.